indup7/indup7/README.md

 - 👋 Hi, I’m Indu P
-- 👀 I’m interested in
+- 👀 I’m interested in Fullstack Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular and Springboot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me ...

 <!---